homebots/injector/README.md

 - **get(token)**

 Retrieves a value for a given injectable token.
-The token can be either a `Class` or a `Symbol`.
+The token can be either a `Class` or a `InjectionToken`.

 - **has(token)**